BUILD SELF-BELIEF & FIND YOUR DIRECTION

 I then reflect back on the week prior and consider the kind of work I am doing, how I’m taking care of my health and wellbeing, how I’m learning, growing and challenging myself, how I’m contributing to society, being creative, taking care of my finances, the interests I have and so on.

 As you work through this exercise, don’t be overly concerned about how you’ll achieve what you include, just focus on what you would love for now.
-If you know, for example, that you’d like a wider social circle, write something like, “I have a few close friendships with people who share the same values and interests as me and we spend time together each week, walking in nature, seeing a film or catching up for breakfast.”
+For example, if you know that you’d like a wider social circle, write something like, “I have a handful of close friendships with people who share the same values and interests as me and we spend time together each week, walking in nature, seeing a film or catching up for breakfast.”

-Including detail in this way helps give you clarity about the kind of lifestyle you’d like to create and the person you’ll be in your vision.
-It will also help you become clear about how to make your vision board inspiring enough to keep you engaged.
+Including detail in this way helps give you clarity about the kind of lifestyle you’d like to create and the person you will be in your vision.

 Step 2: Meditate on your vision